 There’s been a lot of discussion in the yoga community regarding “ladies holiday” and yoga practice.
 I know my thoughts have certainly evolved when it comes to a woman’s practice while her period.
-And so when one day, I was scrolling through my IG feed one day, and came across this post from Sophie Cleere, an Authorized Ashtanga teacher in the U.K., I asked if she would help me have this conversation.
+And so when one day, I was scrolling through my IG feed one day, and came across this post from Sophie Cleere, a yoga teacher in the U.K., I asked if she would help me have this conversation.

 Sophie, did I just read that you’re doing a workshop for women – attuning to their menstrual cycle?

 Yes!
 That’s right.
 I run workshops that focus on embracing the softer side of our yoga practice, taking rest, exploring our menstrual cycle and the inner seasons.
 Getting to know our own energetic, and emotional shifts during the menstrual month – our ups, downs, twists and turns.
 And getting to know ourselves on this level more by tracking our cycle daily.

 You mentioned The Red School in your post – what exactly is that?
 Or who is that?

 The Red School is run by Alexandra Pope and Sjane Hugo Werlitzer.
 Alexandra has been educating women on the power of their menstrual cycle for 30 years!
 They met each other in 2009 when Sjane went to one of Alexandra’s talks in London.
 Together, they formed The Red School and co-facilitate The Women’s Quest Apprenticeship Training – which I’m lucky enough to be doing at the moment.
 It’s a course where women get to dive deep into the magic of our menstrual cycle.
 They have also just released a wonderful book called Wild Power which I think every woman whether they have a cycle or not should read.
 Interested men too!
 I’ve given it for lots of my friends.

 How in the world did you find them?
 And please don’t tell me you Googled it …